intuition-dev/INTUITION/_doc/docs/servl1.md

 1. In AWS Menu 'Account - My Security Credentials', create a new Access Key, click 'Show Access Key', and copy it for use below.
 (Advanced users can later use IAM instead.)

-2. Create an AWS S3 'bucket' and give it a name.
+2. Create an AWS S3 'bucket' in the East (N. Virginia) region and give it a name.

 3. On the bucket Properties tab, select 'Static website hosting' and 'Use this bucket to host a website'.
 Copy the Endpoint URL for use below.
 Once created, on the Detail Permissions tab, configure the access policy so that the bucket can be accessed via HTTP.
+Replace 'YOUR_BUCKET' with your bucket name.

 	```
 	{